-To get help on the
+To get help with Pants, enter

 Many options are classified as advanced, meaning they are primarily intended to be used by admins, not by regular users.